Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - The Stoic: His expression and air is always very aloof and if he shows any emotion, it's extremely subtle.

-- Strong Family Resemblance: Aside from the various wigs and prosthetics, both Orlando Bloom and Lee Pace have strikingly similar facial features, so this is definitely the case in the films.
+- Strong Family Resemblance: Aside from the various wigs and prosthetics, both Orlando Bloom and Lee Pace have strikingly similar facial features.

-- Super Senses: The guy managed to hear an invisible Bilbo walking while he himself was talking to Tauriel.
+- Super Senses: He managed to hear an invisible Bilbo walking while he himself was talking to Tauriel.

-- Took A Level Of Kindness: He goes from dismissing Taruiel feelings for Kíli, to showing genuine sympathy for her when she mourns his death.
+- Took a Level in Kindness: He goes from dismissing Tauriel feelings for Kíli, to showing genuine sympathy for her when she mourns his death.

-- Tragic Keepsake: The necklace Thranduil wants back from Thorin was his late wife's, and the only keepsake he has left of her.
-In an extended scene, it is revealed that Thorin's grandfather Thrór all but waved the necklace in Thranduil's face before denying him them.
+- Tragic Keepsake: Played With.
+The necklace Thranduil wants back from Thorin was his late wife's, and the only keepsake he has left of her.
+It's unknown if he ever reclaims it at the end after receiving a speech from Gandalf.

 - Two-Faced: Underneath some kind of glamour spell, half of his face is horribly burned, implicitly by a fire drake of the north.